ayeganov/claw/README.md

 ⚙️ Dynamic Context Gathering: Execute shell scripts (git diff, ls -R) before a session starts to feed information directly into your prompt avoiding costly tokens.

+📁 File Context Management: Pass arbitrary files and directories via --context to include their contents in your prompt, with smart filtering, size limits, and binary detection.

 🤖 Agent-Assisted Goal Creation: Use the innovative claw add command to have an LLM agent interactively guide you through creating and refining new goals.

 📜 Powerful Templating: Uses the tera engine to inject command-line arguments and script outputs into your prompts.